-We had a tricky time discerning what name was more apt for these cute-as-a-button, buttery little bundles of bacony, cheesy goodness.
-Say something’s a scone and that summons notions of a special sort of flakey, buttery baked good.
-Call something a biscuit and that brings about similar yet distinct expectations.
-Not that you can go wrong either way with these little lovelies, whether served morning, noon, or night.
-What say you?
+We had a tricky time discerning what to call these cute-as-a-button, buttery little bundles of bacony, cheesy goodness.
+Call something a scone and you summon notions of a particular sort of flakey, buttery baked good.
+Call something a biscuit and that brings about more savory connotations.
+These meld the best attributes of both.
+Not that you can go wrong either way with these little lovelies, whether served morning, noon, night, or any time in between.–Renee Schettler Rossi

 - 3 slices thick-cut applewood-smoked bacon